Star Wars: The Clone Wars - Season 5, Episode 16 //

 A legendary Jedi Master, Obi-Wan Kenobi was a noble man and gifted in the ways of the Force.
 He trained Anakin Skywalker, served as a general in the Republic Army during the Clone Wars, and guided Luke Skywalker as a mentor.

 Anakin Skywalker and Ahsoka Tano escaped from Teth aboard the battered spice freighter Twilight, surviving a crash landing on Tatooine.
 Anakin had the ship salvaged and repaired for a number of reasons.
 He'd become fond of her, she'd proved surprisingly maneuverable, she offered Anakin plenty of opportunities for tinkering with machinery, and a nondescript freighter could prove useful on secret missions.
+While Anakin enjoyed tinkering with the Twilight, she proved difficult to keep spaceworthy -- as Obi-Wan Kenobi discovered when he borrowed the freighter to rescue Duchess Satine from captivity on Mandalore.
+The Twilight barely held together long enough to land, and was later shot down by Death Watch commandos.
+Obi-Wan and Satine escaped the crash, but the old freighter had finally met her end.

 During the Clone Wars, a coup orchestrated by Death Watch toppled the pacifist regime of the New Mandalorians and returned the armored warrior culture to a position of power over the isolated world.
 What the average Mandalorian citizen did not realize is that the takeover was in truth masterminded by a secret syndicate of criminals -- the Shadow Collective led by Darth Maul.
 Maul's loyal Mandalorians modified their armor to reflect allegiance to the Dark Lord.
 These super commandos wore armor of red and black, and some even fashioned horns atop their helmet, to better resemble their Nightbrother leader.